influitive/patternity/README.md

 - merge release into master
 - `npm publish` on master (npm will tag the commit with your version no.)
 - `git push origin --tags`
+- go to github tags view, and create release notes, referencing commits for feature changes/additions